HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/typescript.md

 ## Overview

+- Typescript also support new features of ECMAScript and other features which even didn't introduced yet in ECMAScript like interface.

+- When using the typescript types we should not use the uppercase javascript types, we should be using the typescript types i.e. lowercase versions of them – like number instead of the Number.

+- Order of operations – PEMDAS.

+- It is like a JavaScript, with guard rails.

+- Static and Dynamic typing – typescript is static typing and have type safety is a compile time feature.

 - The overall computer system doesn't care for the source code, but the compile or interpreter does.
 It only understands the binary instructions.
 Source code is for us to understand and for developers.

 - In JavaScript, the variable does not have types but value has types.
 So, any variable can have any type of values.
 It is different behavior from the static languages.